markdawes08/investment-signal-research-agent/README.md

 See [architecture.md](docs/architecture.md) for component contracts, formulas, and the integrity threat model.
 The original code and original corpus summaries are MIT licensed; external research remains the property of its respective authors and publishers.

-**Offline MVP.
-Deterministic synthetic data.
+**Deterministic synthetic data.
 Historical research only.
 Not investment advice.
 No trade execution.
 Not evidence of future performance.**